not-a-feature/FLAME-AFib/README.md

 ### 3. Direct Analysis (`direct_glm.py`)
 Performs standard GLM fitting on combined data as a reference implementation.
 This represents the gold standard result when all data is pooled centrally.

+## Privacy

+This branch implements an output-level differential privacy (DP) variant of the AFib analysis.
+The core preprocessing and statistical models are unchanged;
+only the **final aggregated results** are perturbed.

+We assume a trusted execution environment for all node-local computation and federated message passing.
+Differential privacy is applied exclusively to the final JSON outputs produced by the direct (pooled), local-federated, and FLAME analyses.

+To obtain finite, data-independent sensitivities, inputs are bounded via deterministic clipping and very small cohorts are suppressed rather than reported.
+On top of these bounded aggregates, we apply independent Laplace mechanisms (via OpenDP) to each scalar summary and model statistic, using per-statistic global sensitivities and a common privacy parameter ε.
+This provides ε-DP protection for each individual reported statistic; the joint release of all statistics should be interpreted under standard DP composition for this one-shot batch report.

+Logistic regression outputs (coefficients and standard errors) are additionally perturbed to reduce disclosure risk, but the underlying fitting procedure is not itself differentially private.
+All DP parameters (clipping bounds, sensitivities, and ε configuration) are defined explicitly in the code.

 ## Validation

 `compare_results.py` compares outputs from local and direct analyses to validate the federated implementation's correctness.